alberttwong/MMM-iFrame/README.md

 		position: 'bottom_bar',	// This can be any of the regions.
 		config: {
 			// See 'Configuration options' for more information.
-				url: ["ENTER IN URL", "ENTER IN URL2"],  // as many URLs you want or youc an just ["ENTER IN URL"] if single URL.
+				url: ["ENTER IN URL", "ENTER IN URL2"],  // as many URLs you want or you can just ["ENTER IN URL"] if single URL.
 				updateInterval: 0.5 * 60 * 1000 // rotate URLs every 30 seconds
 				width: "100%", // Optional.
 Default: 100%
 				height: "100px" //Optional.
 Default: 100px